-Veterans who have service-connected spinal cord injuries have a range of information, help, and care available from the VA.
+Veterans with service-connected spinal cord injuries have a range of information, help, and care available from the VA.

 The VA serves veterans with spinal issues “in a convenient and connected network that delivers care for each phase of life.”
 The VA official site provides a number of resources for those who need VA help with care related to spinal injuries.

-There is extensive research, plus special emphasis on certain conditions and treatment that can help those new to the VA healthcare system learn what is available.
+There is extensive research, plus a special emphasis on certain conditions and treatments that can help those new to the VA healthcare system learn what is available.

 When too much (or not enough) blood causes a disruption to the flow of blood to the brain, a stroke can happen.
 When parts of the brain are deprived of blood (which carries oxygen among other things), the brain cells die, brain function can become diminished, and death is possible depending on the duration and severity of the stroke.